husmus00/physics-engine/README.md

 # 2D Physics Engine with Accelerometer Control

-https://github.com/user-attachments/assets/e7717ed8-85cd-471e-8d70-47ba47060c9d

 A modular 2D rigid body physics engine written in Rust, featuring real-time hardware control via a Raspberry Pi Pico 2W accelerometer.
 The engine simulates gravity, collisions, and bouncing dynamics for circles and rectangles.

+https://github.com/user-attachments/assets/e7717ed8-85cd-471e-8d70-47ba47060c9d

+(I was using that second Pico in the video for debugging)

 ## Architecture